Tuesday, February 25, 2025

 Positives:

 - GREAT FEEL!
 The varied wounding of Soldiers helps you to realize how a few people hold a small Unit together and keep fighting while others leave.
+This is clearly designed for the RPG Gamemaster / Referee, and is similar to the possibilities latent in Larry Brom's "The Sword and the Flame", where they encourage you to run a platoon of 20 men all with names, tracking wounds, etc.

 - Weapon capability shapes decisions and tactics.
 Their relative effectiveness does also.
 The Zhodani 4mm Gauss rifle outranged and out-powered the TL10 9mm Advanced Combat Rifle; the Mercs had to use Disposable Sabot rounds to counter them.
 They need rifle grenades [next fight!].

 - Detection and Spotting.
-The Spotting mechanics shape a firefight's development; this also gives great feel.
+The Spotting mechanics shape a firefight's development; this also gives great feel

 I was hoping that the Zhodani weapons would enable them to hang tough, but the opening 5 v.
 3 Teams firefight went decisively in the Mercs favor due to spotting rolls and the Wound rules.